-No matter which one of these terms you find in a pattern, they all mean the same thing: bring the yarn to the front of the work.
+No matter which one of these terms you find in a pattern, they all mean the same thing.
+You want to bring the yarn to the front of the work.

 Yarn overs are really simple knit stitches to work.
-You are, essentially, making a loop on the needle rather than working that stretch of yarn into a stitch that's already on the needle.
+You are, essentially, making a loop on the needle rather than working that stretch of yarn into a stitch that is already on the needle.

 - Wrap the yarn around the needle in the same direction you move the yarn to make a regular stitch.